Visiting Elective for URiM Students

 Applicants should meet the following criteria:

-- Home school's approval to participate in the desired elective
+- Home school approval to participate in desired elective at University Hospitals.

 Alternate Clerkship Choices